floweredscarf/su25/labs/lab01/index.md

 user will never enter more than `MAXIMUM_NUMBER_OF_INPUTS` non-zero values during any run of the program.

-Discuss with your partner: is this usually a fair assumption to make?
+Is this usually a fair assumption to make?
 Try running the code and supply input that violates this assumption.
 Does the code tell you that you have made an error or does it just crash?
 This touches on a new idea of programming: **robustness**.
 This refers to code's ability to